kyshel/111/README.md

 - v8 resume ok
 - v7 add checkpoint
 - v6 save last.pt and best.pt

+# leave it
+- repro not work in notebook
+- isinteractive not reliable

 # devlop info
 Developed in vscode with interactive features